aimms/user-guide/aimms-ide/Aimms/Options/Solvers General/Matrix Generation/Matrix_Generation_-_Matrix_Blo.rst

-This option determines whether during each solve the predeclared identifiers CurrentMatrixRowCount, CurrentMatrixColumnCount and CurrentMatrixBlockSizes will be filled.
+This option determines whether during each solve the predeclared identifiers :any:`CurrentMatrixRowCount`, :any:`CurrentMatrixColumnCount` and :any:`CurrentMatrixBlockSizes` will be filled.
 These identifiers can help you to determine which symbolic variables and constraints are responsible for the size of your model.